FreeOpcUa/opcua-client-gui/README.md

 * subscribing to variable
 * make available on pip: sudo pip install freeopcua-client
 * remember connections and show connection history
+* subscribing to events

 TODO (listed after priority):

+* display datatype and timestamp in attribute view for variables
+* write node values
 * detect lost connection and automatically reconnect
-* more human friendly attributes and refs display
+* more human friendly refs display
-* subscribing to events
 * gui for certificates
 * gui for encryption